 Upcoming Courses & Events

-This course examines the identifying traits and behavior of protected species, survey techniques, and the regulatory requirements for reducing impacts to the animals.
+This course examines the identifying traits and behaviors of protected species, survey techniques, and the regulatory requirements for reducing impacts to the animals.
 Seeing the animals in photos is one thing, but seeing them in person is completely different when you are learning to be a PSO.
 Our class trips to view the animals ensure that you are better prepared to identify protected species at sea, adding great value to the certification.
 Also, once you receive your PSO certification, it does not expire.
 To register and pay online for any available courses, please click the registration button below.

 MPSC l 2261 Northpark Drive #147 l Kingwood, TX USA 77339 l 832-523-2402 l ABostwick@PSOCertifications.com l ProtectedSpeciesObservers.com